- Site Analysis

 - plywood - 20% or less moisture content.

 Waterproof membranes must be installed according to manufacturers’ instructions.
+Membrane manufacturers often require their systems to be installed/applied by specialist or licensed applicators.

 Waterproof membrane failures occur because there is: